rust-hosted-langs/book/booksrc/chapter-interp-vm-impl.md

 # Virtual Machine: Implementation

-This chapter will explain some of the more interesting implementation details of our virtual machine.
+This chapter will explain some of the more important implementation details of our virtual machine.

-We'll begin by defining a struct for a thread of execution:
+We'll begin by laying out a struct for a single thread of execution:

 ```rust,ignore
 {{#include ../interpreter/src/vm.rs:DefThread}}
 ```

+This struct contains every data structure needed to represent global values, stack values, closed-over stack values, function call frames and instructions to execute.

+Let's look at each one of these next.

 ## The stack